 Provisions in The Saskatchewan Employment Act and the associated Occupational Health and Safety Regulations, 1996 apply to employers and employees in all workplaces in Saskatchewan, including farms.
 Specific on-farm responsibilities can be found under Farm Safety.

-There are also non-government institutions which provide information and resources regarding farm safety:
+There are also non-government institutions that provide information and resources regarding farm safety:

 The Workers' Compensation Act provides financial protection, medical benefits and rehabilitation services to workers and their dependents when a workplace injury occurs.
 A farm owner/operator or farm worker can be covered by Workers' Compensation in Saskatchewan; coverage is optional and an application must be made to the Saskatchewan Workers' Compensation Board.